 This experience got me thinking as to how other Americans living abroad celebrated Thanksgiving in Europe.
 Do they all spend hours in the kitchen like Shirley to share it with non-American citizens or they just don’t celebrate?
 What do they do?
 To get to the bottom of this mystery I created a poll for Americans living Europe.
 To my surprise, a lot are very much like my friend Shirley but many are different.

 Here are five different ways to spend Thanksgiving in Europe:

 1) Celebrate with other nationalities (dinner at home)

-Many Americans have shared with us that they enjoy replicating the same concept of a big Thanksgiving dinner in Europe like they do in America, including other nationalities and sharing this special occasion with people who are unfamiliar with a traditional Thanksgiving feast.
+Many Americans have shared with us that they enjoy replicating the same concept of a big Thanksgiving dinner in Europe like they do in America, including other nationalities and introducing this special occasion to people who are unfamiliar with a traditional Thanksgiving feast.

 2) Celebrate Thanksgiving in Europe with other American expats:

-Luckily there exists more than ONE American living in Europe making it less lonely for all the other American expats wanting to spend this holiday with their compatriots.
-If you don’t have American friends or family members living close by, the help of numerous expats forums online makes it no longer an impossible task to find people from the same country as yourself to celebrate Thanksgiving in Europe.
+Luckily there is more than ONE American living in Europe, making it less lonely for all the other American expats wanting to spend this holiday with their compatriots.
+If you don’t have American friends or family members living close by, the help of numerous online expat forums helps make it possible to find people from the States to celebrate Thanksgiving in Europe with.

 3) Celebrate with family members also living in Europe: